DolphyWind/Electra-Lang/README.md

 >**Character Pusher (&):** Supports north, south, east, southeast and southwest directions.
 Takes an input from user as `char_t` and converts it to `var_t`.
 Then pushes it to the stack.

 ### **Swapper ($)**
 Swapper, swaps the top two vale on the stack.
 It inherits from Cable class and return false if `Cable::work()` returns false.
 It supports north, south, northeast and southwest directions.
-There must be at least two values on the stack for swapper to work.
+There must be at least two values on the stack for swapper to work.,

-**TODO:** Add explanation for each component and portals.
+### **Conditional Units ([, ])**
+Conditional units, kills or spares currents based on the value on top of the stack.
+They inherit from Cable class and return false if `Cable::work()` returns false.
+They do nothing if the stack is empty.

+#### **Conditional Unit Types**
+>**Regular Conditional Unit ([):** Pops the top value off the stack.
+Kills the current if the top value is zero.

+>**Inverted Conditional Unit (]):** Pops the top value off the stack.
+Kills the current if the top value is not zero.

+### **Keys (~, !)**
+Keys change their behaviour completely when activated.
+They stop current (Technically they move current one step back) if they are not activated.
+They inherit from Cable class and return false if `Cable::work()` returns false.

+#### **Key Types**
+>**Horizontal Key (~):** Supports east and west directions.
+Becomes a horizontal cable when activated.
+Gets activated when a current touches it from north or south directions.

+>**Vertical Key (!):** Supports north and south directions.
+Becomes a vertical cable when activated.
+Gets activated when a current touches it from east and west directions.

+## **PORTALS**
+Every other character in electra is considered as a portal.
+Portals support all eight directions.
+When a current touches a portal, it gets cloned to every other copy of the same portal.
+Original current gets killed in the process.

 **TODO:** Add example codes for truth-machine, FizzBuzz, Hello World!